Shelter and Food Emergency Response

 Shelter and Food Emergency Response Sub Image Shelter and Food Emergency Response Main Image

-The Shelter and Food Emergency Response Program (SAFER), now in its third year, builds on previous work, SEFSP (20130-2021) and SIS (2018-2020) programs, to reduce the vulnerability of people affected by conflict in host communities and in formal and informal displacement settlements across northeast Syria.
+The Shelter and Food Emergency Response Program (SAFER), now in its third iteration, builds on previous work, SEFSP (2013-2021) and SIS (2018-2020) programs, to reduce the vulnerability of people affected by conflict in formal and informal displacement settlements across northeast Syria.

 General Banner